 01 of 07

-Salads are an indispensable part of the zakuski table and may include a simple vinaigrette salad (bинегрет), pickled cucumbers, beets, tomatoes, onions and cabbage, stuffed eggs, cheese, and bread.
-More elaborate offerings might include these:
+Salads like the Russian herring under a fur coat salad are an indispensable part of the zakuski table and might include a simple vinaigrette salad (bинегрет), pickled cucumbers, beets, tomatoes, onions, and cabbage, stuffed eggs, cheese, and bread.
+But there are more elaborate offerings:

 02 of 07